cewinkler2/commit-template-for-humans/README.md

-# A commit message template for humans :family:
+# A commit message template for humans :family: - Personalized

 ## What is this about? :interrobang: